samrawitkt/BIO539_Exam4/README.md

 # BIO539_Exam4
-# Finding The linguistic complexity of the string
+# The Linguistic Complexity Of The String

 ## What Is This?